Frederik Julius Bech

 Frederik Julius Bech (August 4, 1758 – December 20, 1822) was a Danish-Norwegian theologian and politician.
 He took part in the Meeting of Notables in Eidsvoll on February 16, 1814, and he served as the bishop of the Diocese of Oslo from 1805 to 1822.
 As the head of the Church of Norway, he crowned Charles III John of Norway at Nidaros Cathedral in 1818.

 Bech was born in Middelfart on the Danish island of Funen.
 He received his theology degree (cand.theol.) in 1783, and then traveled to Trondheim to work as a tutor for the Krogh family.
 He later worked as a teacher at the civil high school in Trondheim, and at the same time had religious oversight of the hospital and prison.
-In 1794 he became the parish priest in Ørland, in 1798 the resident curate at Nidaros Cathedral, and in 1803 the parish priest in Skogn.
+In 1794 he became the parish priest at Ørland Church, in 1798 the resident curate at Nidaros Cathedral, and in 1803 the parish priest in Skogn.
 In 1804 he was appointed to the Odense diocese, Denmark.
 The same year he was also awarded a doctorate in theology from the University of Kiel for a minor thesis on Jesus' miracles.
 However, he returned to Norway because in 1805 he was appointed bishop of the Akershus diocese.
 This corresponded to today's dioceses of Oslo, Hamar, and Tunsberg, as well as Telemark.

 Frederik Julius Bech has been regarded as a typical Enlightenment-inspired theologian.
 Despite holding a doctorate in theology, he was not a great theologian or scientist, but he was enthusiastic about schooling and public education.
 He authored a number of works on pedagogy, including En dydig Opdragelse, betragtet som Grunden til Staters sande Vel (A Virtuous Upbringing, Considered the Reason for the True Good of States, 1786) and Er det ligegyldigt hvorledes de ringere Stænder opdrage sine Børn?
 (Does It Make No Difference How the Poor Raise Their Children?
 1787).
 His work Veiledning til at opdrage en sund, fornuftig, duelig og lykkelig Afkom (Manual on How to Raise Healthy, Reasonable, Sound, and Happy Children, 1792) was the first guide to sexual education in Denmark–Norway.
 As the parish priest in Ørland, Bech doubled the number of teachers there, and he also established a school for teacher education in Trondheim.
 He was also one of the founders of the Norwegian Society for Development.
 The 1915 edition of the Danish encyclopedia Salmonsens Konversationsleksikon describes him as follows: "He was administratively skilled and proficient.
 Already in Trondheim he improved the school system, increased the teachers' education and pay, made arrangements for the poor in a exemplary manner fitting the circumstances, and set in motion several charitable arrangements with feasible organization."